–PHILOSOPHY AND PASSIONS–

 Craft is not important in all circumstances.
 Mastering craft is a personal choice.
 If you are writing a life story, craft may not be a priority.
 It is not important that you have the perfect book; it is just important that you have one.
 A flawed memoir has a charm all its own, one that reflects the essence of the writer.
 (Presentation: Finding Joy in Writing; Book: Capture Life–Write a Life Story)

-LOVE – My book, Near Sex Experiences, is a collection of writings designed to inform and entertain.
+LOVE – This book, Near Sex Experiences, is a collection of writings designed to inform and entertain.
+Please note, it is not about sex.
+It's about near sex.
 These candid musings reflect the juxtaposition of deep emotional meanderings and crazy wonderful humorous prose.
-Strong messages prevail although I admit that I don't understand men any better at seventy-one than I did at seventeen.
+Strong messages prevail although the tales reveal that I don't understand men any better at seventy-one than I did at seventeen.
 Enough said.
 (Book: Red Heels and Smokin'–How I Got My Moxie Back)

 When asked to describe herself in one sentence, Nikki Hanna said, “I’m a metropolitan gal who never quite reached the level of sophistication and refinement that label implies.”
 The contradictions reflected in this description are the basis of her humorous prose.